The Volkswagen Internal Combustion Engine

 - Exhaust stroke

 In this mechanism, mechanical power is supplied by the gasoline/air mixture as it is compressed in the cylinder by a piston, then ignited by a spark from the spark plug.
-The piston is connected to the crank shaft by a connecting rod.
-The reciprocating (up and down) movements of the piston rotate the crankshaft, which is connected by gearing to the drive wheels of the automobile.
+The piston ois pushed by the expanding gases.
+Since it's connected to the crank shaft by a connecting rod, the reciprocating (up and down) movements of the piston rotate the crankshaft, which is connected by gearing to the drive wheels of the automobile.